Online Graduate Diploma in Teaching FAQ

 Our practicum team will work with you to find a suitable placement, as close to where you live as possible, in Auckland or Northland.
-View the map here
+For more information, please see: Practicum FAQs

-Can I be an online student and live somewhere else in New Zealand?
+Can I be an online student and live outside Auckland?

 I want to do the Graduate Diploma in Teaching (Secondary) online.
 What subjects can I teach?

-The Online Graduate Diploma in Teaching (Secondary) is available in 2022 for the following subjects: Sciance, Biology, Chemistry, Physics, Social Sciences, Mathematics and Statistics, History, English and Te reo Māori me ōna tikanga.
+The Online Graduate Diploma in Teaching (Secondary) is available in 2024 for the following subjects: Visual Arts, Science, Biology, Chemistry, Physics, Social Sciences, Mathematics and Statistics, History, English and Te reo Māori me ōna tikanga.

 Can I come onto the university campus and use the facilities like the library?

-Yes, as an enrolled student you can use the campus facilities.
+Yes, as an enrolled student you are welcome to use the campus facilities.